 You can simply use your business’s letterhead or a template in a Microsoft Word document and list all of the information.

-This can then either be printed out or emailed to the tenant.
+This can then either be printed out or emailed to the resident.
 This is a low-cost approach, but it doesn’t look very professional.

 Hamilton Fraser provides a good tenant welcome pack template that you can use.